 The benefits of mitigation planning go beyond solely reducing hazard vulnerability.
 Measures such as the acquisition or regulation of land located in known hazard areas can help achieve multiple community goals, such as preserving open space, maintaining environmental health, and enhancing recreational opportunities.
-Thus, it is important that the LHMP planning process be integrated with other concurrent local planning efforts, and any proposed mitigation strategies consider other existing community goals or initiatives that will either complement or hinder plan implementation.
+Thus, the LHMP planning process must be integrated with other concurrent local planning efforts, and any proposed mitigation strategies consider other existing community goals or initiatives that will either complement or hinder plan implementation.